plabayo/rama/rama-quic/e2e/interop-runner/README.md

 randomizes data/loss, so packet captures vary.
 The adapter only scopes log copying to this run's Compose project and pins temporary-file cleanup.
 It leaves upstream protocol checks intact.
 Shutdown terminates the runner's process group on interruption or a 30-minute role timeout before removing only this project's containers/networks; it never prunes Docker or deletes another run's resources.
-Both endpoints have an explicit ten-second Compose shutdown grace period to drain and flush qlogs.
+The simulator joins its capture processes on shutdown.
+All three services have an explicit ten-second Compose grace period for final packet captures and qlog output.

 ## Validation and CI